-The D.A.R.T. program has been working on many projects relating to technical assistance and training.
+The DART program funded projects relating to technical assistance and training.

 These projects include:

-We have paired 9 new rural tourism businesses with experienced business mentors who will help them with their business and marketing plans, and their websites.
-The current mentorship program runs for approximately one year and began with an orientation (face-to-face) meeting in Anchorage January 19 and 20, 2009.
+DART paired nine rural tourism businesses with experienced business mentors who helped them with their business and marketing plans and their websites.
+The first mentorship program ran for approximately one year and began with an orientation (face-to-face) meeting in Anchorage January 19 and 20, 2009.

 Toll Free Hotline 1-800-478-5626 within Alaska